Stevensson/starterapp/README.md

 * add username to devise
 * use email or username to sign in
 * user greeting by name
+* send welcome email to user after registration  // Use gmail in config to do so.
-* OPEN admin role (Need Role Model Gem, then either declarative authorization or CanCan)
+* admin role (Need Role Model Gem, then either declarative authorization or CanCan)
+* OPEN add items
+* OPEN add tags to items
+* OPEN a user can only see his own account and not other accounts.
+* OPEN a user can only see his items

+* OPEN add pagination to items
 * OPEN display of error messages in footer for Admins
 * OPEN admin can create, update and delete users in admin dashboard
 * OPEN admin can create posts for users